Trail of the Gold Spike: Plot summary

+Trail of the Gold Spike presented conversions for Call of Cthulhu, Daredevils, and Mercenaries, Spies and Private Eyes.

 Reception

 William A. Barton reviewed Trail of the Gold Spike in Space Gamer No. 72.
 Barton commented that "Trail of the Gold Spike is simply a lot of fun - to read, play, or GM.
 If you play any of the systems for which the adventure is designed, I heartily recommend it as the next exciting installment of your gaming career!"